Agent Orange (album)

 In March 2010, Agent Orange was re-released in a digipak with bonus tracks and liner notes containing lyrics and rare photos.

+It is considered to be an essential release in the genre by Revolver.

 Music

 The musical style on Agent Orange has been characterized as "stand[ing] right at the devil's crossroads of thrash and death metal."
 The album's production is considered to be "fuller [and] heavier" than that of its predecessor, Persecution Mania.
 Screen Rant said: "Each track on Agent Orange flows with equal parts punk, and military bombast, all joining forces to create a cohesive whole that rocks from start-to-finish, without a single bum note in between."
 The influence of hard-core punk band Discharge has been observed on the album.

+The album's lyrics explore themes pertaining to the Vietnam War.

 Artwork

 Matthew Thomas of Screen Rant said that the album's cover artwork "screams a classic - like Doom Guy and a baddie from Half-Life 2 have joined forces to blow up planet earth."